 This comic book is a beloved memory of mine, purchased early in the Fall of 1959.
 I had come to love Science Fiction and this title, an anthology series, featured a lot of it.
 The second story in the comic book, "The Secret of Camp Galaxy" REALLY grabbed me back then (when I was all of ten years old).
-It was about a mysterious group of alien councilors, disguised as humans, running what was a summer camp in the style of many such camps throughout the country.
-In this case, a young American boy (I could easily see me doing this) was unsuspectingly enrolled in the camp by his parents.
-In the camp he roomed and experienced camp life with other alien children.
+It was about a mysterious group of alien councilors, disguised as humans, running what was said to be a summer camp in the style of many such camps throughout the country for young children.
+In the story there is only one earthling child, a young American boy (I could easily see me doing this) who had been unsuspectingly enrolled in the camp by his parents; the rest of the camp attendees were various alien children!
+In the camp our hero roomed and experienced camp life with other alien children and got to know them.
 I was so envious..!

 This isn't technically a comic book and is considered to be a magazine: Mad Magazine, the best of the humor magazines of the era.
 It is, however, fully illustrated, like a comic book, and at its best, hilarious to read.
 I have a fondness for this particular issue because Mad Magazine kindly printed a letter I had written to them, extolling the virtues of a cartoon strip it had run in an earlier issue (#86).
 My name was IN PRINT!
 I was a contender!!
 Look for the letters pages and see for yourself.